DIBTR/WebAutomation/README.md

 ### Visual Testing
-Our project provides robust support for visual automation testing, allowing you to efficiently validate the visual appearance of your web application across different states and screen resolutions.
+This project provides robust support for visual automation testing, allowing you to efficiently validate the visual appearance of your web application across different states and screen resolutions.

 **Pre-requisite :**
 + Applitools Account: Before you start, you need to sign up for an Applitools account.
 You can create an account on the Applitools website.